frame11/VAPy/README.md

 `$ python3 Profiles.py`

 Select "add" and provide a profile name, Voat login credentials, and API key when prompted.
+That's all there is to it.

 After creating a profile, VAPy will handle OAuth2 authentication with the Voat API.
-Information (other than profile name) is encrytped in a local database using the provided Voat password as the encryption key.
-"Loss" of your password will make recovery of  profile information from the database impossible.
-Note: Voat password is required for Voat API token generation, and is used as the encryption passphrase to eliminate the need for two passwords per profile.
-Your Voat password is not stored within the local database.
+Voat usernames and API keys and tokens are encrytped in a locally persistent database.
+As a Voat password is required for Voat API token generation, that same Voat password is used as the encryption passphrase to eliminate the need for two passwords per profile.
+Voat passwords are not stored within the local database.

 #####Initializing VAPy